harvard-lil/h2o/README.md

 what is on disk and never what a database has applied; `MigrationLoader` is constructed with no connection.

+## Error monitoring

+CI passes `H2O_RELEASE=h2o@<commit SHA>` to both Docker build targets.
+The frontend bundles and Django Sentry SDK report this baked-in release, which remains the same when the image is promoted through staging and production.
+Locally the value is unset unless supplied explicitly.
+A browser tab still running an older bundle reports that bundle's release, rather than the current server's release.

+Source maps are not generated or uploaded.
+Adding private uploads later requires a Sentry upload credential and keeping map files out of the published static archive.
+Release tags alone require no new credential or runtime service.

+The frontend drops only the confirmed Zotero `i18n.getStrings` background-page error.
+Other extension errors, HTTP errors, and network failures remain visible.

 ## Deploys

 A merge to `main` builds one image, runs the suite against it, and publishes it.